kimjbstar/sequelize-typescript-migration/README.md

 });
 ```

-let's see example, if you have this twomodels and run first makeMigration, it detect all table change from nothing.
+let's see example, if you have this two models and run first makeMigration, it detects all table change from nothing.

 ```typescript
 @Table